RasaHQ/rasa/README.md

 These points are laid out in more detail in a [blog post](https://medium.com/lastmile-conversations/do-it-yourself-nlp-for-bot-developers-2e2da2817f3d).

-rasa_nlu is written in Python, but it you can use it from any language through a HTTP API.
+rasa NLU is written in Python, but it you can use it from any language through a HTTP API.
 If your project *is* written in Python you can simply import the relevant classes.

 rasa is a set of tools for building more advanced bots, developed by [LASTMILE](https://golastmile.com).
 This is the natural language understanding module, and the first component to be open sourced.